Marriage and civil ceremonies

 We are unable to determine which fee will be payable, until you provide the documentation at your appointment.
 You must also provide a translation of the document (if applicable) at the time of giving notice.

 - Photocopies will not be accepted.
 Registrars will be able to refuse to issue their authority for a marriage to proceed if they are not satisfied that a person is free to marry or enter into a civil partnership in this country

 - Registration Officers have a legal duty to report any marriage or civil partnership they suspect has been arranged for the sole purpose of evading the statutory immigration controls

 NO If you do not live in Herefordshire you will need to give notice in the place you live.
 Please make an appointment with your local registration office.

 Changes for those subject to immigration control

 Immigration laws changed on 1 July 2021 to reflect changes brought about following the exit from the EU.
-Legislative updates regarding immigration will impact the process of taking notices of marriage and civil partnerships.

 If you are entering the UK for the purpose of marrying or entering into civil partnership you must check with the UKVI that you have the correct visa to do so.
 This would usually be a marriage or civil partnership visa.
 The Registration Service are unable to offer any advice regarding immigration matters, please contact the Home Office.